 Authors: Jonathon Carr, Eric Charpentier, Nigel Crowther, Guillaume Devillers, Sophie Fargier, Julie Holm

-This IBM® Redbooks® publication introduces operational decision governance and describes in details how to implement it using the IBM Operational Decision Manager (ODM) platform.
-ODM allows businesses to automate and manage day to day operational decisions.
-It provides an integrated repository and management components for line-of-business, subject-matter experts to directly participate in the definition and governance of rules-based, decision logic, organized in decision services.
+This IBM® Redbooks® publication introduces operational decision governance and describes in detail how to implement it using the IBM Operational Decision Manager (ODM) platform.
+ODM allows businesses to automate and manage day-to-day operational decisions.
+It provides an integrated repository and management components for line-of-business, subject-matter experts to directly participate in the definition and governance of rules-based decision logic, organized in decision services.
 Governance of changes to decision services is of particular importance and value.

-Business Analyst, need to understand the processes for changing business policies using ODM Decision Center.
+- Business Analysts need to understand the processes for changing business policies using ODM Decision Center.

-Business Rule Development Team, need to understand the best way to structure rule projects for scalability and maintainability.
+- Business Rule Development Teams need to understand the best way to structure rule projects for scalability and maintainability.